zama-ai/fhevm/docs/references/functions.md

 # Function specifications

+This document provides an overview of the functions available in the `TFHE` Solidity library.

 The functions exposed by the `TFHE` Solidity library come in various shapes and sizes in order to facilitate developer experience.
 For example, most binary operators (e.g., `add`) can take as input any combination of the supported data types.